friendsofhyperf/components/docs/en/components/config-consul.md

 # Config Consul

-A Consul configuration component for Hyperf.
+A Consul configuration center engine for Hyperf.

 ## Installation